Available in Chrome 43+ | View on GitHub | Browse Samples

 Content Security Policy

-can be used to automatically upgrade insecure (e.g. http:
+can be used to automatically upgrade insecure (e.g. http:) requests to

 In practice, this helps avoid mixed-content warnings when a page is accessed via